 - 7. Review and discuss with management and the independent auditors: - The Company's annual audited financial statements and quarterly unaudited financial statements.
-This review must be conducted at a meeting (whether in person, telephonic or otherwise) and must include a review of the Company's specific disclosures under MD&A. The Committee shall recommend to the Board whether the annual audited financial statements should be included in the Company's Form 10-K. - Any Company-related illegal acts and related party transactions, as well as the independent auditors' report mandated by Section 10A of the Securities Exchange Act of 1934 regarding: (a) critical accounting policies and practices, (b) alternative treatments of financial information within GAAP that have been discussed with management, along with the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent auditors, and (c) other material written communications between the independent auditors and management, such as any management letter, internal control letter or schedule of unadjusted differences. - Major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy and effectiveness of the Company's internal controls and any special audit steps adopted in light of material control deficiencies. - Analyses prepared by management and/or the independent auditors setting forth significant financial reporting issues and judgments made in connection with the preparation of financial statements. - The effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the Company. - Any other matters required to be communicated to the Committee by the independent auditors pursuant to applicable rules of the Public Company Accounting Oversight Board. - 8.
+This review must be conducted at a meeting (whether in person, telephonic or otherwise) and must include a review of the Company's specific disclosures under MD&A. The Committee shall recommend to the Board whether the annual audited financial statements should be included in the Company's Form 10-K. - Any Company-related illegal acts or unauthorized access to information technology systems that could have an effect on the financial statements, and related party transactions, as well as the independent auditors' report mandated by Section 10A of the Securities Exchange Act of 1934 regarding: (a) critical accounting policies and practices, (b) alternative treatments of financial information within GAAP that have been discussed with management, along with the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent auditors, and (c) other material written communications between the independent auditors and management, such as any management letter, internal control letter or schedule of unadjusted differences. - Major issues regarding accounting principles and financial statement presentations, including any significant changes in the Company's selection or application of accounting principles, and major issues as to the adequacy and effectiveness of the Company's internal controls and any special audit steps adopted in light of material control deficiencies. - Analyses prepared by management and/or the independent auditors setting forth significant financial reporting issues and judgments made in connection with the preparation of financial statements. - The effect of regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the Company. - Any other matters required to be communicated to the Committee by the independent auditors pursuant to applicable rules of the Public Company Accounting Oversight Board. - 8.
 Discuss the Company's earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies.
 This discussion may be general (i.e., in terms of the types of information to be disclosed and the type of presentation to be made, paying particular attention to the use of "pro forma" or "adjusted" non-GAAP information), and the Committee need not discuss in advance each earnings release or each instance in which the Company may provide earnings guidance. - 9.
-Discuss the Company's policies governing the process by which risk assessment and risk management is undertaken.
-The Committee should discuss the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures.
+Review and discuss with management (a) the Company's policies governing the process by which risk assessment and risk management is undertaken; and (b) the Company's major financial and other risk exposures, including those relating to information systems, information security, data privacy, and business continuity, and the steps management has taken to monitor and control such exposures.